 First, it was the cicadas everywhere.
 These guys are one species of over 3,000.
 Dependent on the species, they come out every year up to every 17 years.
 Which species are these?
 I am not 100% certain.
 Maybe you can tell me.

 This morning, I woke up to a tobacco hornworm infestation.
 These little guys ate around 75% of my leaves overnight and left dung pellets everywhere.
-The hornworm grows from larvae into worm and then will hibernate in a cocoon over the winter and emerge as a moth (Manduca sexta aka Carolina sphinx moth) in the following Spring.
+The hornworm turns from larvae into a worm and then will hibernate in a cocoon over the winter and emerge as a moth (Manduca sexta aka Carolina sphinx moth) in the following Spring.

-In case you are wondering, no worms were killed in making.
+In case you are wondering, no worms were killed in the making.
 I removed all the worms and set them loose somewhere else — far away from my plants.

 *Updates 26 December 2003.
 Dead links and images were removed.